What is foreign exchange risk and how can you hedge against it?

 Collect payment from your international customers directly into your account and exchange them when the FX rate is most favourable.

-You can also transfer funds from your account around the world with no transaction fees at our bank-beating FX rates.
+You can also transfer money internationally from your account around the world with no transaction fees at our bank-beating FX rates.

 Back to blog